 Education Maintenance Allowance - financial help for senior pupils

-If you want to stay on at school or college you may be entitled to an Education Maintenance Allowance (EMA).
+If you want to stay on at school or college or are home educated, you may be entitled to an Education Maintenance Allowance (EMA).
 This is a weekly allowance of £30.
 It provides financial support to help young people from low income households continue their education.

 EMA is paid on a 2 weekly basis in arrears.